lexycon002/alx-system_engineering-devops/0x02-shell_redirections/README.md

 >>`This script displays the 10 newest files in the current directory.`
 >>`This script takes a list of words as input and prints only words that appear exactly once.`
 >>`This script display lines containing the pattern “root” from the file /etc/passwd`
+>>`script that display the number of lines that contain the pattern “bin” in the file /etc/passwd`